ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 <!-- omit in toc -->
 # JudgeIt - An Auto Evaluation Framework for Generative AI Pipelines

 JudgeIt is an automated evaluation framework designed for various Generative AI pipelines such as RAG Evaluation, Multi-Turn Query Rewrite evaluation, Text-to-SQL Evaluation, and more.
-It utilizes an LLM Judge to accurately and efficiently evaluate text.
+It utilizes an LLM Judge to accurately and efficiently evaluate generated text against a provided golden text.

 <!-- omit in toc -->
 ## Table of Contents